bshepherdson/tcforth/DESIGN.md

 | `!COLON`   | address of `DOCOL`  | `JSR DOCOL`       | nothing!      |
 | `,EXIT`    | address of `EXIT`   | address of `EXIT` | `RET` etc.    |

+In the ideal case, this reduces the porting effort to target a new machine to:

+- Write an assembler for that machine.
+- Port `kernel.ft` using that assembler.
+- Port `model.ft` and `model-target.ft` likewise.
+- Write a `main.ft` to capture the complete workflow, like `dcpu16/main.ft`.